US STOCKS-Wall St hits highs as slowing job growth spurs stimulus bets

 The benchmark 10-year yield hit its highest level since March at over 0.98%, helping support financial shares which are highly sensitive to interest rates.

-Energy shares were also bolstered by gains in oil prices, with shares of Diamondback Energy Inc up 11.6% and Occidental Petroleum up 10.7%.
+Energy shares were also bolstered by gains in oil prices, with shares of Diamondback Energy Inc and Occidental Petroleum surging.

+“There is just a lot of catch-up happening with those sectors and sub-sectors that have really struggled year to date,” said Eric Freedman, chief investment officer at U.S. Bank Wealth Management.

 Our Standards: The Thomson Reuters Trust Principles.